-(C) Notice.-Not later than 30 days after the date on which the Secretary makes a determination under subparagraph (B), the Secretary shall publish in the Federal Register notice of the establishment of the historical park.
+(C) NOTICE.-Not later than 30 days after the date on which the Secretary makes a determination under subparagraph (B), the Secretary shall publish in the Federal Register notice of the establishment of the historical park.

-(D) MAP.-The map shall be on file and available for public inspection in appropriate offices of the National Park ciated with the life of Harriet Tubman.
+(D) MAP.-The map shall be on file and available for public inspection in appropriate offices of the National Park Service.